sensorario/sensorario-comments/readme.md

 Second, add module SensorarioModuleComment in your config file.

+#Install using github

+To add SensorarioModuleComment using github, use this command:

+$ git clone git@github.com:sensorario/SensorarioModuleComment

 ##Usage

 When at any point of your website you want to bring up a series of comments, use this widget and indicates a semantic id that defines the thread of comments.